Malmö University Master in Criminology

 If you have not studied criminology before

-If you are new to criminology, one or all of the following books can be useful as an introduction and/or reference during the program: Criminology by Tim Newburn, Introduction to Criminology by Frank Hagan, The Oxford Handbook of Criminology by Mike Maguire, Rod Morgan, and Robert Reiner.
+If you are new to criminology, one or all of the following books can be useful as an introduction and/or reference during the programme: Criminology by Tim Newburn, Introduction to Criminology by Frank Hagan, The Oxford Handbook of Criminology by Mike Maguire, Rod Morgan, and Robert Reiner.